Social Studio Next — Comprehensive User & Administrator Guide

 Response: 202 Accepted — Data is queued for processing (~3 minute micro-batch cycle).

-Bulk Insert Example
+Bulk Insert Workflow

 postId,platform,content,authorId,authorHandle,publishedDate,likeCount,shareCount,commentCount,viewCount,overallSentiment,sentimentScore,modifiedDate